What is a Trial Balance?

 These include (4) Revenue accounts and (5) Expense accounts.

-These 2 account types make possible the Income statement equation:
+These two account types make possible the Income statement equation:

 Income = Revenues – Expenses

-Exhibit 3 also shows impact of debit and credit transactions in each of account type.
+Exhibit 3 also shows the impact of debit and credit transactions in each of account type.

 End of Period Balances for All Accounts

-Now consider the account balances at end of period.
-This is after all the period's transactions post to the ledger T-accounts.
-Looking only at account balances, the trial balance results appear below as Exhibit 4:
+Now consider the account balances at the end of the period.
+At this point, all the period's transactions have posted to the ledger T-accounts.
+The "trial balance" account balance results appear below as Exhibit 4: